 Professor of the Practice of Law

-Professor Moran then returned to her first love, arts and entertainment, becoming Director of Publications at the Denver Art Museum, where she managed a staff of eight editors and graphic designers and was responsible for the editorial content and quality of the museum’s written materials and frequently counseled the Museum on copyright and other intellectual property issues.
+Professor Moran then returned to her first love, arts and entertainment, becoming Director of Publications at the Denver Art Museum.
+In that position she was responsible for the editorial content and quality of the museum’s written materials and frequently counseled the Museum on copyright and other intellectual property issues.

-- JD, Environmental Law, The University of Michigan
+- JD, Environmental Law, The University of Michigan, 1992

-- MS, Natural Resources Policy and Planning, The University of Michigan Rackham School of Graduate Studies
+- MS, Natural Resources Policy and Planning, The University of Michigan Rackham School of Graduate Studies, 1992

 - BA, Plan II, The University of Texas, 1989

 Licensure / Accreditations